27 FAQs about health and safety.

 - What are the main health and safety rules covering the workplace environment?

 - Do I have to provide any safety equipment or clothing for my workforce?

 - What safety precautions do I need to take for visitors?

 - Do I have to have first aid kits and trained first aiders?

-- Will having a health and safety policy, carrying out risk assessments and so on be enough to protect me from prosecution and civil claims?
+- Will a health and safety policy and carrying out risk assessments be enough to protect me from prosecution and civil claims?

-1. Does health and safety legislation apply to ordinary office premises?
+1. Does health and safety legislation apply to office premises?

 Yes.
 You are just as responsible for the health and safety of everyone affected by your business, and for the welfare of your employees, as you would be if you ran a factory.

 In practical terms, office premises can still present health and safety concerns.
 While hazards may be less obvious, they can still exist - for example, potential causes of accidents (such as trailing cables), fire risks (such as blocked escape routes) and hazardous substances (such as printer toner).

 In addition, a poor working environment - for example, inadequate lighting or ventilation, poorly designed workstations or excessive exposure to computer screens without a break - can produce specific health and employee welfare problems.